Summer Reading - Frequently Asked Questions

 All Beaufort County residents are encouraged to participate!
 Babies, toddlers, children, tweens, teens,

 adults, and seniors.
-Parents and caregivers can complete the activities by reading to non-readers.
+Parents and caregivers can read to non-readers and track it on the reading log.

 How can I participate?